ggolden/expensey/README.md

 Dropwizard apps start with an Application class, found here in org.ggolden.expensey.dw.Application.

-The various methods in here get called to setup our components (services), our database, our REST endpoints, and configure the server.
+The various methods in here get called to set up our components (services), our database, our REST endpoints, and configure the server.
 The config.yml file provides some details.

-Our services and registered as singletons.
+Our services are registered as singletons.
 They provide:
 - Authentication - user management and authentication
 - Expense - models and persists and applies any business logic to expenses.